PEAKStudentCouncil/website-prod/README.md

 ## Setup your own site

-This is a small business template built with [Victor Hugo](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://github.com/netlify/netlify-cms), designed and developed by [Darin Dimitroff](http://www.darindimitroff.com/), [spacefarm.digital](https://www.spacefarm.digital).
+This site was made from a template in [Victor Hugo](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://github.com/netlify/netlify-cms), designed and developed by [Darin Dimitroff](http://www.darindimitroff.com/).

-The template uses a custom fork of Tachyons and PostCSS with cssnext and cssnano.
+The template uses a custom fork of Tachyons and PostCSS with cssnext and cssnano (see Javascript files).
 To customize the template for your brand, refer to `src/css/imports/_variables.css` where most of the important global variables like colors and spacing are stored.

 ## Local Development